veebch/bb/README.md

 # BB

-This is a fictional use case for a simple few lines of code, a microcontroller and a stepper motor.
+This is a fictional use case that's a basic introduction to working with a microcontroller.
+It uses a microcontroller, a stepper motor and a simple Python program.
+Assembly is easy and build time is an hour or so (3d Print time not included).

 ## You'll need:
 - Raspberry Pi Pico or other 2040 microcontroller